National Space Centre (England): Opening

-Sir Patrick Moore Planetarium

-On 26 January 2012, Sir Patrick Moore visited the National Space Centre to launch the planetarium, newly renamed in his honour.
-He also launched a new planetarium show, Tour of the Night Sky, that included a series of 'best-of' clips hosted by Sir Patrick himself.

 Astronaut visits

+Jeffrey A. Hoffman

+On 30 June 2001, former NASA Astronaut Jeffrey A. Hoffman opened the National Space Centre officially to the general public.

+Helen Sharman

+Former Astronaut Helen Sharman showed Her Majesty Queen Elizabeth II and the Duke of Edinburgh around when they visited the National Space Centre on 1 August 2002, as part of the Golden Jubilee National Tour.

 Michael Foale

-On 19 October 2004, NASA Astronaut, Michael Foale, visited the National Space Centre to launch the brand-new Rocket Tower glass lifts.
+On 19 October 2004, NASA Astronaut Michael Foale visited the National Space Centre to launch the brand-new Rocket Tower glass lifts.

 Bernard Harris

 Bernard Harris, the first African American to walk in space, visited the National Space Centre as part of the centre's Festival of Science and Culture over the weekend of the 12 and 13 March 2005.

 Buzz Aldrin

-In June 2005 Apollo 11 astronaut and second man on the Moon Buzz Aldrin visited the National Space Centre.
+In June 2005 Apollo 11 Astronaut, moonwalker and second man on the Moon Buzz Aldrin visited the National Space Centre.
 He spoke to children and toured the Lunar Base 2025 Experience.